 TRUTH: If you plan ahead, keep a well-stocked kitchen, and choose simple recipes, weeknight meals can be easy to prepare.
-Choose recipes that can be prepared in less than 30 minutes, such as Roasted salmon and broccoli or Eat your greens frittata.
+Choose recipes that can be prepared in less than 30 minutes, such as Grilled cauliflower and chicken dinner or Eat your greens frittata.
 Cook extra large batches and freeze portions for future meals, so weeknight supper just needs to be heated.
 Take short cuts with healthy convenience foods, such as pre-cut vegetables or cooked brown rice.
 Get other quick, easy meal ideas from the Heart & Stroke recipe file.

 MYTH: Drinking fruit juice is a good way to increase fruit in your diet.